Year-round, but peak is March-May and September-October

 Learn to Lead Course

 So, you’re looking to master your skills, and want to lead your group to the top?
+Guided rock climbing courses in Moab are the perfect fit.
 You’ll expand your knowledge of belays, discuss soft and hard catches, soft roping, utilizing rests, falling areas, and route finding — everything you need to be a good leader and simply climb better.

 Multi-Pitch Rock Climbing Day

-If you have a solid understanding of building anchors and rappelling, upgrade your skills with this multi-pitch climbing course!
+If you have a solid understanding of building anchors and rappelling, upgrade your skills in Moab with this educational multi-pitch climbing adventure!
 Expect to climb more efficiently and go on longer routes.
 On your next venture, you’ll know which knots and equipment to use.
 Plus, gain better communication, movements and bailing safety.

 Guides we recommend